 In a letter opinion dated August 1, 2002, OLC advised Judge Gonzales that the use of an interrogation technique in the war against terrorism, if it did not violate the United States criminal statute forbidding torture, 18 U.S.C. §§ 2340-2340A, would neither violate the international Convention Against Torture nor create a basis for prosecution under the Rome Statute establishing the International Criminal Court.
-The opinion set out the elements of the criminal statute as follows: "(1) the torture occurred outside the United States; (2) the defendant acted under color of law; (3) the victim was within the defendant's custody or physical control; (4) the defendant specifically intended to cause severe physical or mental pain or suffering; and (5) . . . the act inflicted severe physical or mental pain or suffering."
+The opinion set out the elements of the criminal statute as follows: "(1) the torture occurred outside the United States; (2) the defendant acted under color of law; (3) the victim was within the defendant's custody or physical control; (4) the defendant specifically intended to cause severe physical or mental pain or suffering; and (5) ... the act inflicted severe physical or mental pain or suffering."
 The opinion then concluded that, in view of the understandings about the Convention that attended its ratification by the United States, the international law obligations under the Convention could not exceed those under the criminal statute.
-It further concluded that the United States is not bound by the ICC Treaty, which it has not ratified, and that, in any event, the interrogation of al Qaeda operatives and Taliban soldiers could not be a crime that would come within the ICC's jurisdiction, because the interrogation would not be part of a systematic attack against a civilian population and because neither al Qaeda operatives nor Taliban soldiers are prisoners of war under the Geneva Convention.
+It further concluded that the United States is not bound by the ICC Treaty, which it has not ratified, and that, in any event, the interrogation of al Qaeda operatives and Taliban soldiers could not be a crime that would come within the ICC's jurisdiction, because the interrogation would not be part of a systematic attack against a civilian population and because neither al Oaeda operatives nor Taliban soldiers are prisoners of war under the Geneva Convention.
 The opinion did not examine specific interrogation techniques.

 In a lengthier opinion of the same date, OLC expanded on the explanation of the scope of the criminal statute.
 It concluded that, to constitute torture, an act must inflict pain equivalent to that of serious physical injury, such as organ failure, impairment of bodily function, or death.
 Purely mental pain could amount to torture only if it resulted from one of the predicate acts named in the statute - threats of death or torture, infliction of physical pain amounting to torture, use of drugs that alter personality, or threats to do any of these things to a third party - and only if it lasted for a significant duration (months or years).
 A defendant would violate the statute only if he specifically intended to inflict such suffering.
 The Convention on Torture, the opinion stated, similarly designates as torture only such extreme measures.
 The opinion did not review and approve specific techniques.
 Instead, it observed that, in other contexts, courts have tended to examine the totality of the circumstances and to find torture where the acts in question are shocking.
-Finally, the opinion found that the criminal statute would be unconstitutional if applied in a manner that interfered with the President's authority as Commander-in-Chief to conduct a military campaign.
+The opinion found that the criminal statute would be unconstitutional if applied in a manner that interfered with the President's authority as Commander-in-Chief to conduct a military campaign.
+It argued, finally, that an interrogator might be able to assert defenses of necessity and self-defense if charged with violating the torture statute.